Notary public (United States): Kentucky

 A notary public, if authorized by the secretary of state to conduct electronic notarization, must maintain a journal of all electronic notarization.
-This journal must be in an electronic format and must be maintained by the notary or custodian designated by the notary for ten (10) years after the performance of the last electronic notarization in the journal.
-A well-bound and indexed journal is also required when recording protest.
+This journal must be in an electronic format and must be maintained by the notary or a designated custodian for ten (10) years after the performance of the last electronic notarization.
+A well-bound and indexed journal is also required when recording protests.
 For other notarial acts, a journal is not required but is recommended.